 The CEF is supported by a bespoke IT system acting as a data warehouse for a suite of measures and that can triangulate and present high level and granular information at ward/departmental level, thus ensuring that ward visits, to review the domains, are tailored and intelligence driven.
 Managers can interrogate the system and benchmark themselves against other areas.
 The measures provide robust information to identify areas for improvement and areas of good practice, and clinical areas are supported to develop and deliver bespoke improvement plans and spread good practice.

 The aim is for every ward to have at least one CEF visit a year to review all domains and to receive informal visits throughout the year to seek assurance about individual domains.
 The CEF is delivered in a supportive style fostering a culture of learning, sharing and improving, as well as reward for and recognition of achievement.
 This approach promotes morale and creates a sense of pride, value and completion across the organisation as all wards strive towards improvement and a platinum award.
 The IT system demonstrates improvements and trends over time and helps to benchmark and spread excellence across the organisation.
-The matrix below [do you mean Table 1?] demonstrates the different elements addressed through the CEF.
+Table 1 demonstrates the different elements addressed through the CEF.

 An integral part of the CEF is conducting review visits to wards to validate the data sources used.
 Collectively, the elements provide a 360° assurance process.
 The process is structured around the CQC (2017b) key lines of enquiry (KLOE).
 Table 1 lists the domains relevant to the trust mapped against the [domains outlined in the Keogh quality review] (2013) and shows the methods used to gather evidence for review.
 The review is a combination of evaluation, observation, questioning and appraisal of documentation.